 Screenplay

 Story is original, creative, fresh, interesting and masterfully woven.
 Characters are compelling and distinctive.
 Dialogue is real and engaging.
 Has artistic merit.
-Story has a beginning, middle and end, a story arc, and a clear goal.
+The story has a beginning, middle and end, a story arc, and a clear goal.
 The story resolves itself and pays off the premise it sets up.

 Direction